ivan-guerra/shooter/README.md

 **This is a work in progress**.
 Currently, we are able to render a live video feed demonstrating the software can recognize a human.
 The software generates azimuth and elevation angles to track their movement within the camera's field of view.
-Below is a recording of `shooter` in action:
+Below is a recording of the turret gun software in action:

 https://github.com/user-attachments/assets/5b448016-83db-4d57-be2f-94c9ee887f96